 Erick Pickles, the Communities Secretary, addressed all 326 councils of England saying that it is their legal duty to provide shelter for victims of domestic abuse, pointing out that the funds will facilitate specialist refuges to continue saving lives.
 He further added that victims try to escape for 32 times, on the average, before succeeding.

-The Crown Prosecution Service reported that over 74 percent of domestic violence cases are solved and perpetrators are convicted.
-These results follow other measures taken by the government such as the allocation of £40 million for helplines and the implementation of the Domestic Violence Disclosure Scheme and Domestic Violence Protection Orders.
+The Crown Prosecution Service reported that over 74 percent of Domestic Abuse cases are solved and perpetrators are convicted.
+These results follow other measures taken by the government such as the allocation of £40 million for helplines and the implementation of the Domestic Abuse Disclosure Scheme and Domestic Abuse Protection Orders.
 Measures also include new legislation regarding forced marriage, which is now a crime, and new stalking laws.

 The 25th of November is the International Day for Elimination of Violence Against Women.
 During the following 16 days, the government will make public which local community groups were given grants meant to end female genital mutilation.
 During this time period, Lynne Feathererstone, the Crime Prevention Minister, will visit King’s College London and Katherine Low Settlement charity, where she will talk openly about domestic abuse and female genital mutilation.